The Heart of Galway's Heritage

 During his time in the ‘trenches’ he wrote on a regular basis to his girlfriend (later to become his wife) in Ireland.
 Rediscovered about ten years ago, these ‘letters of love’ are now on display in Galway Museum.

 Until the 1900s, there was a fully functioning forge in the Claddagh where a blacksmith would make shoes for working horses and donkeys, tools, gates and anything else required by the local community.
 After forging, hammering or bending hot metal on an anvil, the blacksmith would cool iron down quickly in a trough of water.
 Revered as a cure for cuts and bruises, ironized water from the forge would be used by locals as a home remedy, as well as a farm cure for livestock.

 For hundreds of years women played an important role in the fishing community.
 In addition to ‘keeping house’, they mended nets and would tie their fishing baskets around their waists (or sometimes carry them on their heads), from which they sold fish at the Spanish Arch market up until the 19th Century.

 Due to an old Claddagh tradition, fishermen would not go out fishing if they met a fox or a red haired woman, as this was considered an omen of bad luck.

 Our design is entirely inspired by stories from the Claddagh's unique fishing village history.

 Handmade rope was integrated into every aspect of Claddagh life.

 Our road, now known as Upper Fairhill Road, was once called Rope Walk.
 Hemp and yarn ropes were made in the Claddagh up until the mid nineteenth century.
 In addition to fishing, rope was critical to community life (furniture making, farming, thatching).
 It featured also in folklore, songs & storytelling.
-Our Wild Atlantic Way Design is inspired by Claddagh history and our local environment.
-Our signature collection is entirely dedicated to rope mythology & history.
+All of designs are inspired by traditional Claddagh life, and our signature collection is entirely dedicated to Rope Mythology & History.